SamratLuintel/Ecommerce/README.md

 # Hosted on
 https://samrat-mart.herokuapp.com/

 # Update [2020].
 Due to recent Google+ API change, Google O auth does not work.
-Please try to login via manually creating account.
+Please try to login by manually creating account.
 I will update it soon.